The Safe Path Nearly Broke Me: A Journey of Rediscovery

 - Nomadspalette

-- Oct 5
+- Oct 5, 2025

-- 3 min read
+- 4 min read

-Then I made a choice that terrified everyone around me—and saved my life.
+I followed every rule.
+I got the degree, climbed the ladder, and bought the house.
+From the outside, it looked like I had it all together.
+Inside?
+I was drowning in burnout, wondering if this was really all there was.
+Then I made a choice that terrified everyone around me—and ultimately saved my life.
 If you're craving permission to build something different, keep reading.
 What I learned about starting over might be exactly what you need to hear.

 The "Right" Path I Followed

-I'm incredibly grateful — for the country I was born in, the family who raised me, and the opportunities that came from a career I worked hard for.
+I’m incredibly grateful—for the country I was born in, the family who raised me, and the opportunities that came from a career I worked hard for.
 Nursing taught me compassion, resilience, and what it truly means to care for others.
 It also taught me the cost of always showing up for everyone but yourself.

 When the "Safe" Path Started Feeling Unsafe

-They're smarter, braver, and more vibrant than I ever was at their age.
-They hold me to standards I can't always keep, but they're teaching me more than I could ever teach them.
-I want them to grow into independent thinkers — not just obedient citizens following systems that don't always serve us.
+Somewhere along the way, I started to wonder—what if the path that's "right" for everyone else isn't the one for me?
+I look at my two daughters—4.2 of them, (blended family math)—and I'm in awe.
+They’re smarter, braver, and more vibrant than I ever was at their age.
+They hold me to standards I can't always keep, but they’re teaching me more than I could ever teach them.

 The Midlife Crisis That Wasn't Actually a Crisis

-My own curiosity, passion, and purpose have taken me down a completely different road — one that feels less certain but far more alive.
-Somewhere between burnout, loss, and rediscovery, I realized that life doesn't have to look the way we were told it should.
+My own curiosity, passion, and purpose have taken me down a completely different road—one that feels less certain but far more alive.
+Somewhere between burnout, loss, and rediscovery, I realized that life doesn’t have to look the way we were told it should.

 Why I'm Choosing Connection Over Perfection

-Maybe this little space — this blog, this business, this creative journey — is how I can be of service to a wider community.
+Maybe this little space—this blog, this business, this creative journey—is how I can be of service to a wider community.
 My circle might be small right now, but I believe everything unfolds for a reason.
+So here I am—messy, curious, learning, and unlearning—carving a life that feels more like mine.

 If You're Standing at Your Own Crossroads